juice-artur/hackathon-auction-app/README.md

 Welcome to the Auction Site project!
 This web application allows users to participate in auctions and view auction details using the Auction API.

+You can check out it here - https://hackathon-auction-app-wlrk.vercel.app

 ## Features

 - View ongoing auctions